Herbert Stewart: Egypt and Mahdist War

-In August 1882, he was placed on the staff as quarter-master general and assistant adjutant of the cavalry division in Egypt during the Anglo-Egyptian War.
+In August 1882, he was placed on the staff as quarter-master general and assistant adjutant of Major-General Drury Drury-Lowe's cavalry division in Egypt during the Anglo-Egyptian War.
 There, he saw action in the engagements at El-Magfar, Tel-el-Mahuta, and Kassasin.
-Following the Battle of Tel-el-Kebir on 13 September 1882, he headed a brilliant advance upon Cairo, taking possession of both the town and citadel.
+Following the Battle of Tel-el-Kebir on 13 September 1882, he headed an advance upon Cairo, taking possession of both the town and citadel.
 Stewart was instrumental in securing the surrender of Ahmed Urabi following the capture of Cairo, gaining him one of his three despatch mentions in the conflict.
-In recognition of his war service, he was made a brevet colonel and was made an aide-de-camp to Queen Victoria.
-He was further honoured by being made a Member of the Order of the Bath in November 1882, alongside being decorated by the Ottoman Empire by being appointed a member of the Order of Osmanieh, 3rd Class in the same month.
+In recognition of his war service, he was made a brevet colonel and an aide-de-camp to Queen Victoria.
+He was further honoured by being appointed a Companion of the Order of the Bath in November 1882, alongside being decorated by the Ottoman Empire with his appointment to the Order of Osmanieh, 3rd Class in the same month.
 He was also decorated with the Khedive's Bronze Star.
-He briefly returned to Ireland after the war to serve with the Viceroy.
+He briefly returned to Ireland after the war to serve with the Viceroy, John Spencer, 5th Earl Spencer.

 In January 1884, he was sent to Suakin on the Red Sea coast of Sudan to serve in the Mahdist War, where he commanded the cavalry under Sir Gerald Graham.
 There, he took part as a brevet brigadier-general in the actions from El Teb – where he personally led the charge – to the advance on Tamai.
 His services were recognised with him being knighted as a Knight Commander of the Order of the Bath in May 1884, and he was made assistant adjutant and quartermaster-general for the South-Eastern District of England from April to September 1884.